jaygurnani/CheckoutInterview/README.md

 - `Given/When/Then` structure used for unit testing.
 - SOLID principles applied to code.
 - No authentication or authorisation is currently implemented.
+- Versioning is done in the URL via `/v1/`

 ## Going beyond
 - Application intially seeds the database and so we can instantly test the code.
 This is setup in the `Program.cs` file with the function -           `DBHelper.SeedDb(50);`